 Before we continue, let’s tackle some basic definitions…

 Lifespan vs. Healthspan vs. Disease-span

 Lifespan = The total number of years a person lives.
 Traditionally, “lifespan” is what we’ve heard and talked about.
 You may think you want to extend this, but what you really want to extend is your healthspan!

 Healthspan= The total number of healthy years a person lives free from disease, immobility, etc. Sign me up!

-Disease-span = The total number of unhealthy years a person lives with disease, immobility, etc. Chronic disease is on the rise, so, unfortunately, many people are living their last years plagued by one ailment or another.
-(Good news: You’re getting a leg up on healthspan by reading this post!)
+Disease-span = The total number of unhealthy years a person spends, experiencing disease, immobility, etc. Chronic disease is on the rise so, unfortunately, many people live their last years plagued by one ailment or another.

 The Status Quo = Expecting Disease in “Old Age”